youozhan/mfadt-thesisstudio-1/summer-research.md

 > We are no longer passive consumers but active producers.

-> People are beginning to recognize that Silicon Valley platitudes about "changing the world" and mxims like "dont be evil" are not enough to ensure that some of the biggest coporations on Earth will behave well.
+> People are beginning to recognize that Silicon Valley platitudes about "changing the world" and maxims like "don't be evil" are not enough to ensure that some of the biggest corporations on Earth will behave well.

 > We will create and connect and the entrepreneurs will keep the cash.